django-commons/django-tasks-scheduler/docs/index.md

 django models storing information about jobs.
 So it is possible to schedule using django-admin and track their status.

-There are 3 types of scheduled task.
+There are three types of ScheduledTask.

 * `Scheduled Task` - Run a job once, on a specific time (can be immediate).
 * `Repeatable Task` - Run a job multiple times (limited number of times or infinite times) based on an interval